v-kydela/BotBlog/Blog - Facebook Handovers.md

 ## The handover protocol user interface

 Thread control is interconnected with the folders in a page's inbox.
 When you pass thread control to the page inbox, the conversation gets moved to the "Main" folder.
-When the page inbox has thread control, whoever is controlling the page's inbox can click the "Mark as done" button not only to send the conversation to the "Done" folder but also to simultaneously pass thread control to the primary receiver, triggering a `pass_thread_control` event.
+When the page inbox has thread control, whoever is controlling the page's inbox can click the "Mark as done" button not only to send the conversation to the "Done" folder but also to simultaneously pass thread control to the primary receiver, triggering a `pass_thread_control` event with the metadata "Pass thread control from Page Inbox".

 ![image](https://user-images.githubusercontent.com/41968495/58518056-89315300-8162-11e9-8804-3bb8384f16c4.png)

-When the page inbox doesn't have thread control, you can click the "Move to Main" button to send the conversation to the Main folder and simultaneously trigger a `request_thread_control` event.
+When the page inbox doesn't have thread control, you can click the "Move to Main" button to send the conversation to the Main folder and simultaneously trigger a `request_thread_control` event without metadata.

 ![image](https://user-images.githubusercontent.com/41968495/58518110-b54cd400-8162-11e9-93cd-d0d3d499d161.png)

 Of course, because the page inbox can only be a secondary receiver, this means anyone controlling the page inbox can only obtain thread control if the primary receiver passes it to them.
+Therefore, you can have a conversation in the Main folder even when a bot still has thread control.
+If the primary receiver takes thread control from the page inbox then it will be sent a `pass_thread_control` event even though thread control is being taken rather than passed.
+And once the user starts talking to the bot, the conversation will automatically be moved into the Done folder.

 ## Conclusion